izefka/todo/README.md

 # ToDo List
 ## https://izefka.github.io/todo/
-For adding new task press button "Add Task" or key "Enter" For changing condition click on it
+For adding new task press button "Add Task" or key "Enter".\
+For changing condition click on it